ShannonH/python-pytests/readme.md

 ================== 54 passed, 4 xfailed in 44.34 seconds ===================
 ```

-* You can see that 58 tests were collected out of all 3 test files in the bubbles-python-pytests directory
+* You can see that 58 tests were collected out of all 3 test files in the python-pytests directory
 * Each file shows its own results
 * A `.` represents a passed test
 * An `x` represents a test that was expected to fail (if you look at the tests in the code, you see a reason for each marked test)